George Russell’s Victory Splash Cancelled: A Pneumonia Cautionary Tale from Las Vegas Grand Prix Triumph

 Sign up for our MotoGP Newsletter

-For ten years, James worked as a sports reporter at Sky Sports, where he covered a wide range of topics including American sports, soccer, and Formula 1.
+James spent ten years as a sports reporter at Sky Sports, where he covered a wide range of events including American sports, football, and Formula 1.

 Explore Further